YashdalfTheGray/auto-ngtemplate-loader/README.md

 ### Running

 There are two example projects includes.
 One that has one directive and another that has more.
 You can run `npm run one-directive` or `npm run many-directives` to see the loader in action.
-Once successful, examinging the `build/bundle.js` file will show the results.
+Once successful, examining the `build/bundle.js` file will show the results.

 ### Testing